Our Members Matter

 Members of the Heritage Circle

-A trip to Fallingwater at Bear Run Nature Reserve was all it took for Richard and Marie Ulsh to realize the importance of the Western Pennsylvania Conservancy.
+A trip to Fallingwater at Bear Run Nature Reserve in the 1990s inspired Richard and Marie Ulsh to support the Western Pennsylvania Conservancy.

-Richard and Marie enjoy an active lifestyle of competitive rowing, scuba diving, flying small aircraft and enjoying other activities that Western Pennsylvania’s natural areas afford.
-They fondly remember participating in one of WPC’s annual two-day sojourns on the Clarion River.
-They enjoyed observing the virgin forests from a different vantage point — along the banks of the scenic river.
-Because of the strides WPC has made in conserving Western Pennsylvania’s land and water and their intimate involvement as land stewards, Richard and Marie felt it was only natural to begin building their philanthropic legacy with the Conservancy.
+Richard and Marie enjoy competitive rowing, scuba diving, flying small aircraft and other activities that our region’s natural areas afford.
+Because of their involvement as land stewards and the strides WPC has made in conserving Western Pennsylvania’s land and water, Richard and Marie felt it was only natural to build their philanthropic legacy with the Conservancy.

-They became Heritage Circle members when they named WPC the beneficiary of their charitable remainder trust.
+They named WPC the beneficiary of their charitable remainder trust, thereby becoming Heritage Circle members.
 The Ulshes “trust the Conservancy’s leadership to achieve the greatest impact possible” with their unrestricted support.
-The Western Pennsylvania Conservancy is grateful for the Ulshes' inclusion of the Conservancy in their future legacy.
+We’re grateful for the Ulshes' inclusion of the Conservancy in their future legacy.